rahulpopat/mb3-aws-sam-java-rest-pipeline/README.md

 │   │       │   └── OrderDao.java                 <-- DAO Wrapper around the DynamoDBTableMapper for Orders
 │   │       ├── com.amazonaws.exception           <-- Source code for custom exceptions
 │   │       ├── com.amazonaws.handler             <-- Source code for lambda functions
-│   │       │   ├── CreateOrderHandler.java       <-- Lambda function code for creating orders
+│   │       │   ├── CreateOrderHandler.java       <-- Lambda function code for creating bookings
-│   │       │   ├── CreateOrdersTableHandler.java <-- Lambda function code for creating the orders table
+│   │       │   ├── CreateOrdersTableHandler.java <-- Lambda function code for creating the bookings table
-│   │       │   ├── DeleteOrderHandler.java       <-- Lambda function code for deleting orders
+│   │       │   ├── DeleteOrderHandler.java       <-- Lambda function code for deleting bookings
-│   │       │   ├── GetOrderHandler.java          <-- Lambda function code for getting one order
+│   │       │   ├── GetOrderHandler.java          <-- Lambda function code for getting one booking
-│   │       │   ├── GetOrdersHandler.java         <-- Lambda function code for getting a page of orders
+│   │       │   ├── GetOrdersHandler.java         <-- Lambda function code for getting a page of bookings
-│   │       │   └── UpdateOrderHandler.java       <-- Lambda function code for updating an order
+│   │       │   └── UpdateOrderHandler.java       <-- Lambda function code for updating an booking
 │   │       └── com.amazonaws.model               <-- Source code for model classes
 │   │           ├── request                       <-- Source code for request model classes
-│   │           │   ├── CreateOrderRequest.java      <-- POJO shape for creating an order
+│   │           │   ├── CreateOrderRequest.java      <-- POJO shape for creating an booking
-│   │           │   ├── GetOrDeleteOrderRequest.java <-- POJO shape for getting or deleting an order
+│   │           │   ├── GetOrDeleteOrderRequest.java <-- POJO shape for getting or deleting an booking
-│   │           │   ├── GetOrdersRequest.java        <-- POJO shape for getting a page of orders
+│   │           │   ├── GetOrdersRequest.java        <-- POJO shape for getting a page of bookings
-│   │           │   └── UpdateOrderRequest.java      <-- POJO shape for updating an order
+│   │           │   └── UpdateOrderRequest.java      <-- POJO shape for updating an booking
 │   │           ├── response                      <-- Source code for response model classes
 │   │           │   ├── GatewayResponse.java         <-- Generic POJO shape for the APIGateway integration
-│   │           │   └── GetOrdersResponse.java       <-- POJO shape for a page of orders
+│   │           │   └── GetOrdersResponse.java       <-- POJO shape for a page of bookings
 │   │           └── Order.java                    <-- POJO for Order resources
 │   └── test                                      <-- Unit and integration tests
 │       └── java
 │           ├── com.amazonaws.config              <-- Classes to manage Dagger 2 dependency injection
 │           ├── com.amazonaws.dao                 <-- Tests for OrderDao
 │           ├── com.amazonaws.handler             <-- Unit and integration tests for handlers
-│           │   ├── CreateOrderHandlerIT.java     <-- Integration tests for creating orders
+│           │   ├── CreateOrderHandlerIT.java     <-- Integration tests for creating bookings
-│           │   ├── CreateOrderHandlerTest.java   <-- Unit tests for creating orders
+│           │   ├── CreateOrderHandlerTest.java   <-- Unit tests for creating bookings
-│           │   ├── DeleteOrderHandlerTest.java   <-- Unit tests for deleting orders
+│           │   ├── DeleteOrderHandlerTest.java   <-- Unit tests for deleting bookings
-│           │   ├── GetOrderHandlerTest.java      <-- Unit tests for getting one order
+│           │   ├── GetOrderHandlerTest.java      <-- Unit tests for getting one booking
-│           │   ├── GetOrdersHandlerTest.java     <-- Unit tests for getting a page of orders
+│           │   ├── GetOrdersHandlerTest.java     <-- Unit tests for getting a page of bookings
-│           │   └── UpdateOrderHandlerTest.java   <-- Unit tests for updating an order
+│           │   └── UpdateOrderHandlerTest.java   <-- Unit tests for updating an booking
 │           └── com.amazonaws.services.lambda.runtime <-- Unit and integration tests for handlers
 │               └── TestContext.java              <-- Context implementation for use in tests
 └── template.yaml                                 <-- Contains SAM API Gateway + Lambda definitions